irnewman/nir/README.md

 # nir
-A suite of functions for use with Psychopy experiments. v0.1
+A suite of functions for use with Psychopy experiments. v0.1 (the readme will be updated in the near future)

 ## Usage
 The nir library assumes the use of default experiment handler and trial handler functions from Psychopy.
 See the nir_template.py file.